vahkhachatryan/Data__Analyst/Final_Project/README.md

      CREATE DATABASE Final_Project;
      ```
 2. **Create Tables**:
-   - Open `tables_sql.txt` and run the SQL commands in the PostgreSQL query tool to create tables.
+   - Open `sql_tables.txt` and run the SQL commands in the PostgreSQL query tool to create tables.

 ### 3. Import Data into PostgreSQL
 - **Run Python Script**: